Flora Walsh

-Flora Walsh (July 25, 1870 – January 22, 1893) was an American stage actress during the 19th century.
-Her career started around the age of 9 as part of a juvenile theatre company, where her soprano voice earned her recognition and opportunities to act in leading roles on stage.
-Her mother Alice would frequently appear in productions alongside her up until the early 1890s.
-She married actor-playwright Charles H. Hoyt in 1887.
+Flora Walsh (July 25, 1870 – January 22, 1893) was an American stage actress in the late 19th century.
+Walsh performed as a child as part of a singing and dancing duo with her mother, Alice, and the two appeared in productions together until the early 1890s.
+Walsh's professional debut came at the age of 9 as part of a juvenile production of H.M.S.
+Pinafore; she soon earned opportunities to play leading roles.

+In the 1880s, she performed in several works by actor-playwright Charles H. Hoyt, and the two married in 1887, when Walsh was 16 years old.
+She inspired some of his play writing.

-During what would be her last theatrical appearance on January 12, 1893, at age 22, she fell ill, soon developed pneumonia, and died on January 22, 1893, in Boston, Massachusetts, with her husband and mother present.
+Her career was cut short when she succumbed to illness at the age of 22.
+Her last performance was in January 1893 in Boston, Massachusetts, playing Bossy Brander in "A Texas Steer."
+A severe cold developed into pneumonia, leading to her death on January 22, 1893, aged 22, with her husband and mother present.
 Her funeral took place in the Charlestown neighborhood of Boston.

 Early life

 Walsh was born on July 25, 1870, in San Francisco, California.
-Her father Edward Walsh was a civil engineer, and her mother Alice was a character actress famous on the Pacific Coast, who appeared in plays alongside her daughter until around 1891, at which point she joined her as a companion.
+Her father Edward Walsh was a civil engineer, and her mother Alice was a character actress famous on the Pacific Coast.
 Her father was born in Canada and her mother in England.
 According to the 1880 census, she was the eldest of three children and had a younger brother and sister.
 Her mother was believed to be worth several thousand dollars and expressed a desire to see Flora become a star.